-The 2014 program will run from May 27 through August 1, 2014 (dates are tentative).
-The final deadline for application is February 11.
+The 2016 program will run from late May through early August, 2016 (precise dates will be announced in March).
+The final deadline for application is February 16.
 All participants must be United States citizens or permanent residents, must be enrolled at a 4-year accredited institution, and must be in their sophomore or junior year at the time of application.
 Students from groups underrepresented in the sciences are encouraged to apply.

 2016 uPNC Summer Fellowship Application

 Application can be returned via email or regular mail (see addresses below).

 In addition to the application, the following items are required for evaluation:

 - A brief (one page) essay about your interest and experience in neural computation.

 - Official transcript from the institution you are attending

 - Two letters from professional references.
 You should contact your recommenders and ask them to mail or email a letter directly to us.

 - SAT/ACT scores (do NOT have to be official; photocopies are acceptable)